 - B. Director of Housing and Residence Life (or designee) - 1.
-Gather information collected by the Hall Director and/or Assistant Hall Director. - 2.
+Gather information collected by the Hall Director. - 2.
 Turn collected information over to the District Police Department. - 3.
 Assist the District Police Department as requested. - C. District Police Department

 1. The Chief of Police will contact the Chancellor, Vice Chancellor of Public Affairs and Strategic Relations, and the Vice Chancellor for Student Services and Administration.